blackops97/TelegramPHPBot/README.md

 use CuriousCoder\TelegramBot\Config\Config;
 ```

-Step 3: Create new instance of Config class and set your api key
+Step 3: Create new instance of Config class and set your api key.
+Check [botfather](https://core.telegram.org/bots#botfather) to register your app.

 ```php
 $config = new Config();